TypeScript 2.0

 }

-Using paths also allow for more sophisticated mappings including multiple fall back locations.
+Using paths also allows for more sophisticated mappings including multiple fall back locations.
 Consider a project configuration where only some modules are available in one location, and the rest are in another.

 Virtual Directories with rootDirs